jihadelsayed/superbly/README.md

 other users in a fast and secure way, giving the users 100% privacy by adding features that deletes all messages in one-click!

+Other special use cases:
+- Corporate or SMB internal communique.
+More secure than email.
+- Technical support chat system.
+For businesses that communicates directly at customers.
+- Your own messaging website.
+You can just upload this to your server or free hosting site and have your own FB.
+- As developers, you can extend and add features like photo sharing, video sharing, and more!

 You can signup by just adding a username and password, entering the captcha answer and you can chat away for free.
 Using ONLY, a username and a password.